kbishopzz/Git-Uploads/UPDATE_SUMMARY.md

 - 🚀 Improved CLI with arguments
 - 🔒 Flexible API key management

 The toolkit is now production-ready and can be deployed to client sites or shared publicly.
 The Auto Media Updater now features cleaner code architecture with intuitive file and function naming.
+The JSON-LD tool now supports 8 schema types including the new Review schema.

 ---

 **Update completed:** November 14, 2025
-**Time invested:** ~5 hours of systematic improvements
+**Time invested:** ~5.5 hours of systematic improvements
-**Result:** Professional, client-ready web automation toolkit with 4 tools, multi-provider media support, and clean code architecture
+**Result:** Professional, client-ready web automation toolkit with 4 tools, multi-provider media support, 8 JSON-LD schemas, and clean code architecture

 🎉 **Ready to share with the world!**